-Shareholder deadlock is common: a company with two directors and shareholders, each owning 50%, cannot agree at board or shareholder level.
+Shareholder deadlock is common: a company with 2 directors and shareholders, each owning 50%, cannot agree at board or shareholder level.
 No decisions can be made.
 In the legal sense, the company is “deadlocked”.
 Shareholder agreements and articles of association rarely cover deadlock.

 The scenario is common.
 Two talented individuals pool skills and resources to create a joint venture.
 Often their skills and resources are complimentary.
 Disagreements materialise.
 The company becomes deadlocked.
 Although the company continues trading, the deadlock hinders performance.
 Growth is stifled whilst profitable opportunities are lost.